anibalcode/Encryption-Tool-Testing/README.md

-A took that encrypts text.
+A tool that encrypts text.
 See it in action here: https://www.youtube.com/watch?v=5tihCWqBsSw